edobranchi/PokeTCG_downloader/README.md

 This repository contains two Python scripts designed to download and process Pokemon Trading Card Game (TCG) data from the TCGdex API.
 These tools help you create a local database of card metadata, images, and set information for use in applications.

+Useful to create a base dataset to work with pokemon cards images.

 ## Overview

 The repository includes two main scripts: